Project description

 Identify a goal for your project that leverages the skills you develop in this class.
 Some possible ideas include:

-• Develop educational content introducing and presenting a technical topic from statistics or mathematics (e.g. gradient descent, neural networks, decision trees)
+- Develop educational content introducing and presenting a technical topic from statistics or mathematics (e.g. gradient descent, neural networks, decision trees) and publish as a Quarto website

-• Built a chatbot and construct an API to provide programmatic access
+- Construct a chatbot and build an API to provide programmatic access

 Most importantly, be prepared to brainstorm a bunch of ideas and discard them until you settle on a topic that everyone in the team is happy with and feels like a good choice for showcasing what you’ve learned in the class and how you can use that to learn something new and implement for your project.